 Dr. Dubinsky’s work has been published in numerous peer-reviewed journals, including Gastroenterology, The Journal of Pediatric Gastroenterology and Nutrition, Inflammatory Bowel Diseases, and the American Journal of Gastroenterology.
 In addition, she has authored book chapters for Trends in Inflammatory Bowel Disease Therapy and Inflammatory Bowel Disease: Diagnosis and Therapeutics.
 Dr. Dubinsky has lectured widely nationally and internationally.
 Dr. Dubinsky’s main research interests are the influence of genetics and immune responses on the variability in clinical presentations of early-onset IBD and prognosis.
 Additional interests include the study of pharmacogenetics to evaluate how heredity influences drug responses and optimizing and individualizing the management of IBD as well as the impact of IBD on fertility and pregnancy.

-Dr. Rabizadeh has authored and co-authored numerous abstracts, book chapters and peer-reviewed articles in pediatrics, pediatric gastroenterology and inflammatory bowel disease (IBD).
-His clinical interests include autoimmune disorders of the gastrointestinal tract, IBD, celiac disease and eosinophilic gastreoenteritis.
+Dr. Rabizadeh has authored and co-authored numerous abstracts, book chapters, and peer-reviewed articles in pediatrics, pediatric gastroenterology, and inflammatory bowel disease (IBD).
+His clinical interests include autoimmune disorders of the gastrointestinal tract, IBD, celiac disease, and eosinophilic gastroenteritis.
 He is also active in laboratory research studying the relationship of bacteria, immunology, and inflammation as it pertains to diseases like IBD.

-Dermot McGovern, MD, Ph.D, FRCP(Lon), is the Director of Translational Medicine and Professor of Medicine at Cedars-Sinai Medical Center in Los Angeles.
-Dr. McGovern serves on the Steering Committee of the NIDDK IBD Genetics Consortium, the Management Committee of the International IBD Genetics Consortium, and the National Scientific Advisory Board of the Crohn's and Colitis Foundation of America (CCFA).
-Dr. McGovern completed his clinical training with a focus on Crohn's disease and ulcerative colitis in Oxford, UK and holds a doctorate from the University of Oxford on IBD Genetics.
-Dr. McGovern has been elected a Fellow of The Royal College of Physicians, London and The American Society of Clinical Investigation.
+Dermot McGovern, MD, Ph.D., FRCP(Lon), is the Director of Translational Medicine and Professor of Medicine at Cedars-Sinai Medical Center in Los Angeles.
+Dr. McGovern serves on the Steering Committee of the NIDDK IBD Genetics Consortium, the Management Committee of the International IBD Genetics Consortium, and the National Scientific Advisory Board of the Crohn's and Colitis Foundation.
+Dr. McGovern completed his clinical training with a focus on Crohn's disease and ulcerative colitis in Oxford, UK, and holds a doctorate from the University of Oxford on IBD Genetics.
+Dr. McGovern has been elected a Fellow of The Royal College of Physicians, London, and The American Society of Clinical Investigation.

-Dr. McGovern’s research group receive funding from the NIH, the European Union, The Leona M. and Harry B. Helmsley Charitable Trust, and the CCFA.
-The group's research has focused in identifying IBD susceptibility genes and also the functional consequences of these genes as well as the way genetic variation interacts with environmental factors including the microbiome.
+Dr. McGovern’s research group received funding from the NIH, the European Union, The Leona M. and Harry B. Helmsley Charitable Trust, and the Crohn's and Colitis Foundation.
+The group's research has focused on identifying IBD susceptibility genes and also the functional consequences of these genes as well as the way genetic variation interacts with environmental factors including the microbiome.
 As an IBD clinician, Dr. McGovern is particularly interested in translating these basic science findings to the clinic through the development of models that predict disease behavior and response to therapy, as well as identifying new areas for the development of treatments for both Crohn's disease and ulcerative colitis.
-Dr. McGovern’s group has published numerous publications, in journals including Nature, Science, Nature Genetics, The American Journal of Human Genetics, The Lancet, GUT and Gastroenterology.
+Dr. McGovern’s group has published numerous publications, in journals including Nature, Science, Nature Genetics, The American Journal of Human Genetics, The Lancet, GUT, and Gastroenterology.
 Dr. McGovern has joined Stacy in raising money and awareness for IBD through 1/2 marathon and triathlons!